-Gout Doctor in Oak Park, MI providing expert care to help you live pain free.
+Gout Doctor in Southfield, MI providing expert care to help you live pain free.

 Gout is a common type of arthritis, which causes pain, stiffness, and swelling in the joint.
 Gout most often affects the big toe joint.